 Whilst establishing himself as a prominent performer in the UK music scene since 1996 and following a teaching position at the Musicians Institute, London (a former branch of the renown Musicians Institute, Los Angeles), Stefan was hired as the head of the bass school at the Academy of Contemporary Music, world leader in music industry education in 1998.
 In 2007 he accepted the position of performance degree program leader.
 In 2009 Stefan helped to conceptualize, develop and set up a Masters in Contemporary Music Performance program validated by Chichester University for which he was earmarked to become program leader.

-However, in 2010 Stefan resigned from all his senior management positions to dedicate more time to the Funkestra and to set up a company to develop cool software and technology for musicians called Knowledge Rocks.
+However, in 2010 Stefan resigned from all his senior management positions to dedicate more time to the Funkestra and to set up a company to develop cool music education technology called Knowledge Rocks.

 He also offered his view on the state of funk in his monthly ‘Funkyologies’ column in the UK Bassguitar Magazine from Sept 2010 to June 2012.